mougiakouel/QGIS-Training-Manual/rasters/terrain_analysis.rst

 |moderate| |FA| Using the Raster Calculator
 -------------------------------------------------------------------------------

-Think back to the residential property development problem.
+Think back to the residential property development problem, which we last addressed in the *Vector Analysis* lesson.
 So far, you've identified several farms that would be suitable, but without taking the terrain into account.
 Let's say that an ideal farm for development needs to have areas on it that are north-facing, and with a slope of less than five degrees.
 But if the slope is less than 2 degrees, then the aspect doesn't matter.

 Fortunately, you already have rasters showing you the slope as well as the aspect, but you have no way of knowing where both conditions are satisfied at